Powerlearnproject/se-day1-assignment-umarahh4u/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+# ANSWER
+Software Engineering is a systematic approach to software developement stating from analysis to evaluation.
+Software engineering can not be over emphasise, without software engineering development of quality and efficient applications can not be achived.